Rubber wear on concrete: dry and in-water conditions

 We have also calculated the wear rate for the SBR compounds on the ``smooth'' and ``rough'' concrete surfaces.
 Fig. \ref{FINAL1logr0.2WearVolume.overNm.smooth.rough.eps} shows the cumulative wear volume (a) and the number of generated particles (b), as a function of the logarithm of the particle radius.
 The ratio between the wear rates on the rough and smooth surfaces is $0.0378/0.0222 \approx 1.7$.
 In this calculation, we have assumed the same friction coefficient $\mu = 0.95$ on both surfaces.

 0.3cm {\bf 6 Discussion}

-In two earlier studies on NR and SBR compounds, we measured the wear rate in both dry and water-lubricated conditions.
+In two earlier studies on NR and SBR compounds, we measured the wear rate in both dry and in-water conditions.
 For the NR compound with carbon black filler, Ref. \cite{ToBe} reported no wear when sliding $25 \ {\rm m}$ in water on a concrete surface at a nominal contact pressure of $0.12 \ {\rm MPa}$ and sliding speed of $1 \ {\rm mm/s}$.
 However, under the same conditions in the dry state, a wear rate of $0.007 \ {\rm mg/Nm}$ was observed.

-In the present study, using the same NR compound at a sliding speed of $3 \ {\rm mm/s}$ and a nominal contact pressure of $0.36 \ {\rm MPa}$, which is approximately three times higher than in the earlier study, the wear test shown in Fig. \ref{1distance.2wearmass.NR.dry.water.eps} yielded a wear rate in water of $\approx 0.021 \ {\rm mg/Nm}$, comparable to that in the dry state ($\approx 0.018 \ {\rm mg/Nm}$).
-Subsequently, tests at additional nominal contact pressures, including two lower pressures of $0.16$ and $0.25 \ {\rm MPa}$, and a higher pressure of $0.49 \ {\rm MPa}$, revealed that the wear rates in the dry state remained consistently similar, ranging from $\approx 0.018$ to $0.021 \ {\rm mg/Nm}$.
+In the present study, using the same NR compound at a sliding speed of $3 \ {\rm mm/s}$ and nominal contact pressure of $0.36 \ {\rm MPa}$, which is approximately three times higher than in the earlier study, the wear test shown in Fig. \ref{1distance.2wearmass.NR.dry.water.eps} yielded a wear rate in water of $\approx 0.021 \ {\rm mg/Nm}$, comparable to that in the dry state ($\approx 0.018 \ {\rm mg/Nm}$).
+Subsequently, tests at additional nominal contact pressures, including two lower pressures of $0.16$ and $0.25 \ {\rm MPa}$, and a higher pressure of $0.49 \ {\rm MPa}$, revealed that the wear rates in the dry state are nearly independent of the contact pressure, in the studied pressure range, ranging from $\approx 0.018$ to $0.021 \ {\rm mg/Nm}$.
 However, the wear rates in water exhibited significant variation, ranging from $\approx 0.001$ to $0.019 \ {\rm mg/Nm}$.

 For the SBR compound, an unpublished study involved sliding a small compact rubber wheel made from an SBR compound ($T_{\rm g} \approx -7^\circ {\rm C}$, different from the one used in this study) on a concrete surface.
-This study found a wear rate of $0.012 \ {\rm mg/Nm}$ in the dry state and a fourfold increase, approximately $0.05 \ {\rm mg/Nm}$, in water.
+This study found a wear rate of $0.012 \ {\rm mg/Nm}$ in the dry state and a fourfold increase, approximately $0.05 \ {\rm mg/Nm}$ in water.
 In this experiment, the average contact pressure was very high, about $0.66 \ {\rm MPa}$.

 For the two SBR compounds used in the present study ($T_{\rm g} \approx -50^\circ {\rm C}$), we observed a wear rate in water that is approximately 1.7 times higher than in the dry state: about $\approx 0.038 \ {\rm mg/Nm}$ in water compared to $\approx 0.023 \ {\rm mg/Nm}$ in the dry state.
 This difference in wear rates between the two SBR compounds in water may reflect the different chemical compositions of the rubbers, as indicated by their significantly different glass transition temperatures.
 Additionally, the nominal contact pressures differed ($0.36 \ {\rm MPa}$ in the present study and $0.66 \ {\rm MPa}$ in the earlier study).